Let the past make your future

 You learn in small classroom settings, working closely with engaged faculty who have published numerous books and articles.
 Discover history with faculty who have written on and explored it in depth.

-Students have a chance to showcase their research at the annual Arts & Science Fair or at local history conferences.
+Students have a chance to showcase their research at the annual Arts & Science Exposition or at local history conferences.
 Students also participate in the History Club, where they organize group visits to historical sites in the area, and join Phi Alpha Theta, the International Honor Society in History.

 A major in history is quite flexible.
 A student can fashion his or her individual course of study.
 Students can pursue a second major, a minor, or the Honors Program.

 For more on our department, follow us on Twitter, follow our blog, and like us on Facebook.